 Range

-If you start off your journey with a full battery, the Kuga has EV-only range of up to about 40 miles.
-That’s not much by the standards of a full-on battery EV but will be plenty to get the average commuter to work and back without having to use any fuel.
-As the car will do up to 85 mph on battery power, you really won’t have to use the petrol engine at all on most journeys if you have charge.
+If you start off your journey with a full battery, the Kuga has an electric-only range of up to 41 miles going by official WLTP figures.
+That’s not much by the standards of a full-on battery EV such as the Renault Scenic E-Tech but will be plenty to get the average commuter to work and back without having to use any fuel.
+The Kuga will do up to 85 mph on battery power alone, too, so you really won’t have to use the petrol engine at all on most journeys if you have charge.

-We know what you’re thinking though – those official figures are as fictional as a Harry Potter plot.
+We know what you’re thinking, though – those official figures are as fictional as a Harry Potter plot.
 But the Kuga really does seem to get close to them in our experience, which is not something you can say about every PHEV.
+We'd expect to see around 35- to 40 miles of electric running depending on conditions.
+Perhaps even more surprising is that the 2.5-litre petrol engine proved very economical when we tested the car, managing around 55mpg when we recorded the fuel efficiency after the battery was depleted.
+That's usefully better than the economy you'll get in the Tucson or Sportage PHEVs, which we found did more like 40mpg after the pure electric running was used up.

 Battery

-The Kuga's 14.4kWh battery is actually pretty impressive, with a decent amount of capacity for a car like this – both the old Mitsubishi Outlander and Vauxhall Grandland X have smaller packs.
+The Kuga's 14.4kWh lithium-ion battery is competitive with most rivals, with a decent amount of capacity for a car like this.
 Drivers can choose when and how to deploy battery power using EV Auto, EV Now, EV Later and EV Charge modes.
 When the battery reaches its lowest state-of-charge, the Kuga automatically reverts to EV Auto mode – supplementing petrol engine power with electric motor assistance using recaptured energy for optimised fuel-efficiency.

 Charging